openconfig/featureprofiles/feature/experimental/bgp/otg_tests/bgp_remove_private_as/README.md

 ## Procedure

-*   Establish BGP sessions as follows between ATE and DUT .
+*   Establish BGP sessions as follows between ATE and DUT.
 *   ATE port 1 emulates two eBGP neighbors peering the DUT.
-*   eBGP neighbor # 1 is injecting routes with AS_PATH modified to have private AS numbers
+*   eBGP neighbor # 1 is injecting routes with AS_PATH modified to have private AS numbers.
 *   Validate that private AS numbers are stripped before advertisement to the eBGP neighbor on ATE port 2.
 *   Tested AS-Path Patterns:
     *   PRIV_AS1
     *   PRIV_AS1 PRIV_AS2